The value of Enterprise Architecture in today’s age of digital disruption

 How does the company perceive the value of enterprise architecture?

-In our webinar poll, 88% of respondents said they think the business views their enterprise architecture efforts as noisy (low perceived value) or useful (valued, but for too few stakeholders).
+In our webinar poll, 88% of respondents said they think the business views their enterprise architecture efforts as noisy (low perceived value) or useful (valued, but for too few stakeholders)Value of EA.png.
 Only 12% said trusted (reputation for delivering value) and 0% said influential (business asks enterprise architecture before doing).
 Given these results, it appears enterprise architecture practices need help in providing greater value to their organization to become more influential in the organization.

 What is the state of enterprise architecture today?